vsatyasa/Nimble/readme.md

 ## Running the test cases.

 Both Server and Client folder has test_<filename>.py which has few test cases.
-The tests could directly be run run by running the command `python3 test_<filename>.py`
+The tests could directly be run run by running the command `pytest test_<filename>.py`

 ## References